SPM Toolbox

 Use a text editor to create an Lmod

-module file for the new release with a text editor, using8.lua
+.luamodule file for the new release with a text editor, using8.luaas the filename:/sw/contrib/modulefiles/mylabname/spm8.lua

 -